plshelpidkwhatimdoing/gallerydlmanpage/gallery-dl.md

 To write image tags to a text file, use "*\--write-tags*"

 Use "*\--zip*" to store downloaded files in a zip file.
 Compression options are "store", "zip", "bzip2", "lzma", default is "store".
-Compression with brotli and/or zstandard is also possible.
+Compression with brotli (.br) and/or zstandard (.zst) is also possible.

 Use "*\--cbz*" to store downloaded files in a cbz file.
 Compression options are same as zip.